killtheliterate/redux-saga-try-catch/README.md

   type: 'AN_ACTION',
   meta: {
     deferred: {
-      success: cb, // a success callback - could be `resolve`
+      success: console.log, // a success callback - could be `resolve`
-      failure: cb  // a failure callback - could be `reject` }
+      failure: console.err  // a failure callback - could be `reject` }
   }
 }